Eight Limbs of Yoga Find A Yoga Practice Right For You

 different paths of yoga and the seven traditional yoga paths

-This list includes systems both systems listed above.
-Finding a Yoga practice that’s right for you depends on a lot of factors.
-You need to consider your level of health and the goals for your practice and what is available near you.
+This list includes both systems listed above.
+Finding a Yoga practice that’s right for you depends on many factors.
+You need to consider your level of health, your goals for your practice, and what is available near you.
 Start by making a list of your goals.
 See what is available that meets your needs.

 Ashtanga

-Ashtanga is power yoga or the eight limb path, and it’s a physically demanding so it is not recommended for beginners.
-This method is a compilation of the late Sri K. Pattabhi Jois (1915-2009).
-It involves a progressively harder series of postures while synchronizing the breath.
+Ashtanga is power yoga or the eight-limb path.
+Since it is physically demanding, experts do not recommend Ashtanga for beginners.
+This method, compiled by the late Sri K. Pattabhi Jois (1915-2009), involves a progressively harder series of postures while synchronizing the breath.

 Bhakti Yoga